Preliminary remarks on Vaccines

 • Is the equipment permanently accessible?

-• Are the temperature charts filled in correctly twice a day?
+• Are the temperature charts correctly filled in twice a day?

 Needs assessment

-• What is the nature of your activities (routine immunisation, immunisation campaign, laboratory...)?
+• What is the nature of your activities (routine immunisation, immunisation campaign, laboratory, etc.)?

 • How much storage capacity do you need?